-Dog teeth cleaning is not as tedious task as it may sound to some people.
+Dog teeth cleaning is not as tedious a task as it may sound to some people.
 However, it is quite an imperative one!
-Dogs don’t have cavity issues similar to human beings but they do suffer from tarter and plaque buildup along with condition like gingivitis.
+Dogs don’t have cavity issues similar to human beings but they do suffer from tartar and plaque buildup along with conditions like gingivitis.

 Dog teeth cleaning should be done cautiously and regularly.